 The old Masonic Lodge on Front Street, Cockburn Town.

 The Grand Turk Masonic Lodge is a chapter of the United Grand Lodge of England, and falls under the purview of the District Grand Lodge of the Bahamas and Turks.
-Although this Grand Lodge doesn’t include “Caicos” in its title, it supervises all lodges (3) in the Turks and Caicos Islands.
+Although this Grand Lodge doesn’t include “Caicos” in its title, it supervises all lodges (a total of 3) in the Turks and Caicos Islands.

 Meetings at the lodge are closed to the public, although Freemasons who are members of a chapter in other countries may ask to attend meetings.
 There is the affiliated Caicos Islands Lodge, which meets at the